tneigerux/svg-example/src/site/select/resi/004/index.md

 subhead: Limitless uses... you decide
 imgpath: ../../../images/

-landingherotext: Be atendit® to your customers! atendit® can be used as a silent doorbell to let you know as soon as someone walks in the door!
+landingherotext: Living alone can be tough -- make sure your parents are getting the atendit® they deserve!
+Use atendit® to help remind your parents to take their medicine, water the plants, and more!

 himgpath: ../../../../images/hero-images/
 heroupperimg: hero-desk-simple.jpg